hvpham-yorku/Group8_YUPlanner/doc/sprint0/done.md

 ## 5. Integration:
 The feature is incorporated into the main branch without leading to any GitHub conflicts.
 ## 6: Quality of Code
 The code is tidy and error-free.
-Others should be able to grasp it easily.
+Others should be able to understand it easily.